 10 jun 23 por membro: JustBananas

 We always have the common fruits (bananas, apples, oranges), but no bowls of fruit out.
 I would love to eliminate most of the junk food.
 Unfortunately, my 3rd child is picky and has some growth problems.
 52" and 45lbs at 10 years old in 2 weeks.
 The Children's physician and I agree that she needs to eat whatever she will eat.
 That causes us to by some crap food that all of the kids eat.
+My son stopped eating steak and ground beef after his step-father served bloody steak.
+He is just grossed out by it.
+I'm not exactly sure what happened with the cheese.
+He loved pizza when he was younger.
+He also still eats ice cream and enjoys milkshakes without any digestive issues.

 10 jun 23 por membro: TheUnhealthyDaddy